-- The amount of water used includes domestic water and the process at the plant.
+- Total water used includes domestic water usage and process water usage at the mills

-- Of the three factories (POM, COM, SOM) the average water use (per tonne FFB process) is still below the maximum standard set.
+- For POM, COM and SOM, average water usage (per tonne of FFB processed) is below the maximum set standard

-- Utilization of condesed water for processing at the plant.
+- utilisation of condensate water for processing in the mills

 Maintenance of water quality

 The greatest risk of water pollution associated with REA’s operations is from palm oil mill effluent (POME) and run-off or leachates from fertilisers.
-The high organic matter content of untreated POME means that it has a high biological oxygen demand (BOD) and will starve aquatic flora or fauna of oxygen if it enters a water course.
-However, by utilising as much of this organic matter as possible to produce fertiliser and electricity the group obtains valuable resources whilst also mitigating the risk of water pollution.
+The high organic matter content of untreated POME means that it has a high BOD and will starve aquatic flora or fauna of oxygen if it enters a water course.
+However, by utilising as much of this organic matter as possible to produce fertiliser and electricity, the group obtains valuable resources whilst also mitigating the risk of water pollution.

 The group’s second strategy for extracting value from POME is to mix it with empty oil palm fruit bunches and convert it into organic compost on site.
-The availability of this compost has enabled inputs of inorganic fertilisers to be reduced significantly.
+The availability of this compost allows inputs of inorganic and organic fertilisers to be optimised.
 This in turn has reduced the associated risk of water pollution from leaching or run-off.

 POME that exceeds the requirement for compost production, as well as the POME that has been processed by the methane capture plants, is treated in the traditional anaerobic open ponds.
 This helps to reduce the BOD of the POME before it is pumped to flat beds in between the rows of oil palm so that the remaining nutrient content can be utilised as fertiliser.
-The BOD of the POME in the final open pond is tested on a monthly basis to ensure that it is below the legal limit for land application in Indonesia, being 5,000mg/litre and 10,000mg/litre, respectively.
+The BOD and COD of the POME in the final open pond is tested monthly to ensure that it is below the legal limit for land application in Indonesia, being 5,000mg/litre and 10,000mg/litre, respectively.

 BOD and COD content in river water

-- Quality standard for surface water (COD parameter) refers to the regulation of East Kalimantan Regional Regulation No. 2 of 2011
+- Water quality standard for surface water (COD value) as per East Kalimantan local government regulation No. 2 of 2011

 BOD and COD content in POME

-- Regulatory standards in Indonesia for mill effluent/POME quality standards refer to Minister of Environment Decree No. 29 year 2003.
+- Regulatory standards for mill effluent/POME quality standards refer to Indonesian Minister of Environment Decree No. 29 2003

-- Regulated parameters include BOD, pH while for COD is not regulated (but parameters are determined and designated internally)
+- Regulated parameters include BOD, pH; COD is not regulated (but parameters are determined and designated internally)

-- Time bound for achieving the quality standards of mill effluent (POME) will be evaluated every month.
+- Time bound plan for achieving the quality standards of mill effluent (POME) monthly